Mdadson1/mini-contact-book-cpp/README.md

 * How hash tables are implemented internally
 * Why collisions occur
-* Open addressing and probing techniques
+* Open addressing and probing techniques - Quadratic
 * Tradeoffs between average-case and worst-case performance
 * Building data structures from scratch in C++
 ## Future improvement